 Three categories explain the bulk of the decrease in labor force participation.
-The proportion of those outside the labor force and attending school has risen by 0.9 percent (2.1 million), the proportion collecting disability insurance has risen by 0.6 percent (1.5 million), and the proportion of retirees increased by 0.4 percent (1 million).
-There were small changes in the proportion of those outside the labor force and spending time with family (–0.2 percent) or who remain outside the labor force for “other” reasons (+0.2 percent), while the proportion of those not working due to illness (0.2percent) did not change.
+The proportion of those outside the labor force and attending school has risen by 0.9 percent (2.1 million), the proportion collecting disability insurance has risen by 0.7 percent (1.8 million), and the proportion of retirees increased by 0.8 percent (1.9 million).
+There were small changes in the proportion of those outside the labor force and spending time with family (–0.2 percent), while the proportion of those not working due to illness or outside the labor force for “other” reasons did not change.

 These figures do not reveal what portion of these changes demographic changes caused and what portion the recession caused.
 The aging of the baby boomers should naturally cause more Americans to retire, pushing down labor force participation.
 Conversely, the generation of workers currently retiring has less education than the generations succeeding them.
 More educated workers have higher labor force participation rates.
 Rising education levels will increase labor force participation.

 Change in Labor Force Status by Age.
 Table 2 shows the change in the employment status of the adult population by age and education categories.
 The recession has not affected everyone equally.
-Workers aged 16 to 24 experienced the largest drop in employment (-7.7 percentage points) and the largest increase in those outside the labor force (+4.4 percentage points).
-Conversely, the employment rate of workers 55 and older slightly increased (+0.2 percentage point) and the proportion of those 55 and older outside the labor force fell by 1.7 percentage points.
+Workers aged 16 to 24 experienced the largest drop in employment (–7.1 percentage points) and the largest increase in those outside the labor force (+4.5 percentage points).
+Conversely, the employment rate of workers 55 and older increased noticeably (+0.7 percentage point) and the proportion of those 55 and older outside the labor force fell by 1.9 percentage points.

-The latter change is driven by a sharp decrease in retirement rates (–2.4 percentage points).
+The latter change is driven by a sharp decrease in retirement rates (–2.8 percentage points).
 Older Americans are less likely to retire now than before the recession began.
 However, workers 55 and older are still more likely to be outside the labor force (usually retired) than any other age group.
-This is why the aging of the population has increased the number of retirees even as the retirement rate has fallen.
+Consequently, the aging of the population has increased the number of retirees even as the retirement rate has fallen.

-The increase in disability insurance varies little by age group.
-Workers in all categories were between 0.4 and 0.6 percentage point more likely to be on Social Security Disability Insurance (SSDI) in 2011.
+The increase in disability insurance varies only slightly by age group.
+Workers in all age groups were between 0.4 and 0.7 percentage point more likely to be on Disability Insurance in 2012.
 The same is not true of schooling.
-The largest increase in those outside the labor force and attending school—unsurprisingly—came among younger workers (+4.6 percentage points).
+The largest increase in those outside the labor force and attending school—unsurprisingly—came among younger workers (+4.5 percentage points).

 This does not necessarily mean that younger Americans are more likely to enroll in school.
 The “employed” and “not in the labor force–in school” categories are mutually exclusive.
 It could also be that students who in the past would have had part-time jobs now cannot find work.
 Thus, they are classified as outside the labor force.
 These figures show how the activities of those outside the labor force have changed.
 They do not show whether those outside the labor force and in school would take jobs if they could get them.

 Change in Labor Force Status by Education.
 Table 3 shows how the labor force status has changed by educational attainment.
 Even before the recession those with more education were more attached to the labor force and had lower unemployment rates.
 The burden of the recession has fallen heaviest on those with less education.
-The employment rates of those with less than a high school degree (–6.0 percentage points) and high school graduates (–6.2 percentage points) have fallen the most.
-These groups also have the largest decreases in labor force participation (3.4 percentage points and 2.7 percentage points, respectively).
-Workers with bachelor’s degrees saw considerably smaller (–3.7 percentage points) decreases in their employment rates and labor force participation rates (1.5 percentage points).
+The employment rates of those with less than a high school degree and high school graduates have fallen the most (–6.1 percentage points).
+These groups also have the largest decreases in labor force participation (4.1 percentage points and 3.5 percentage points, respectively).
+Workers with bachelor’s degrees saw considerably smaller (–3.6 percentage points) decreases in their employment rates and labor force participation rates (1.9 percentage points).

 Table 3 also shows notable differences in disability insurance claims.
-The increase in workers dropping out of the labor force and going on disability insurance was greatest for workers with at most a high school degree (+1.3 percentage points) or with some college education (+0.8 percent).
-Workers with a bachelor’s degree (+0.3 percentage points) or a graduate degree (+0.2 percentage points) were considerably less likely to increase their use of disability insurance.
+The increase in workers dropping out of the labor force and going on disability insurance was greatest for workers with at most a high school degree (+1.6 percentage points) or who have not finished high school (+1.3 percent).
+Workers with a bachelor’s degree or a graduate degree were considerably less likely to increase their use of disability insurance (+0.2 percentage point).

 Holding Demographics Constant.
 Tables 2 and 3 demonstrate the importance of controlling for demographic factors before drawing conclusions about the economy.
 An older or more educated workforce will have a different attachment to the labor force than a younger, less educated workforce.
 One way to control for demographic changes is to calculate what the employment status of the overall population would look like if the age–sex–education distribution of the population did not change but the employment status of each separate age–sex–education group changed as it actually did.
 This hypothetical employment status shows what the unemployment rate would have been if demographics remained unchanged since 2007.

 Table 4 shows the actual and hypothetical change in the employment status of the adult population.
-The employment-population ratio fell by 4.6 percentage points, of which 4.4 percentage points remain after controlling for demographics.
-Similarly, 1.6 percentage points (3.7 million people) of the 1.9 percentage point (4.6 million people) decrease in labor force participation remains after controlling for demographic factors.
-Approximately one-fifth of the drop in labor force participation is due to demographic—not strictly economic—factors.
-A recent Federal Reserve Bank of Chicago study came to a similar conclusion, finding that demographic factors accounted for one-quarter of the drop in labor force participation between 2008 and 2011.
+The employment-population ratio fell by 4.4 percentage points, of which 4.0 percentage points remain after controlling for demographics.
+Similarly, 1.7 percentage points (4.2 million people) of the 2.3 percentage point (5.7 million people) decrease in labor force participation remains after controlling for demographic factors.
+Approximately one-quarter of the drop in labor force participation is due to demographic—not strictly economic—factors.
+The Federal Reserve Bank of Chicago has come to the same conclusion, finding that demographic factors accounted for one-quarter of the drop in labor force participation between 2008 and 2011.

-After accounting for demographics, three major categories of workers outside the labor force changed significantly between 2007 and 2011.
-The increase in retirements decreased the labor force participation rate by 0.4 percentage point.
+After accounting for demographics, three major categories of workers outside the labor force changed significantly between 2007 and 2012.
+The increase in retirements decreased the labor force participation rate by 0.8 percentage point.
 That increase was due entirely to the aging population.
 Older workers have become much less likely to retire since 2007.
-If America’s demographic makeup had not changed between 2007 and 2011, lower retirement rates would have increased the labor force participation rate by 0.5 percentage point.
+If America’s demographic makeup had not changed between 2007 and 2012, lower retirement rates would have increased the labor force participation rate by 0.6 percentage points.

 A similar phenomenon explains the demographics-adjusted increase in disability insurance recipients.
-Overall the proportion of workers claiming disability insurance increased by 0.6 percentage point—1.5 million more people.
+Overall the proportion of workers claiming disability insurance increased by 0.7 percentage point—1.8 million more people.
 However, more educated workers are less likely to collect disability insurance than workers with lower levels of education.
 (See Table 3.)
 As older workers leave the labor force, they are being replaced by workers who are, on average, better educated than they are.
 This trend should reduce disability claims.
-Had the population not become more educated, disability claims would have risen by 0.7 percentage point (1.8 million workers).
+Had the population not become more educated, disability claims would have risen by 0.9 percentage point (2.2 million workers).
 Controlling for demographic changes makes the recent increase in disability insurance even more pronounced.

 Each of these factors—disability claims, schooling, and retirement—reflects weakness in the labor market.

 Disability Insurance Claims Rising.
 The Current Population Survey data showing rising disability claims tracks closely with Social Security Administration (SSA) data.
 SSA data shows the number of workers applying for SSDI benefits has been increasing, and that increase has accelerated in the recession.
 By the end of 2001, the SSA paid out disability benefits to 5.3 million workers and granted disability status to an average of 57,600 people per month.
 By December 2007, those figures had grown to 7.1 million workers collecting SSDI and an average of 68,900 new disability benefits awards per month.
 During the recession, SSDI use has increased even more rapidly.
-By July 2012, fully 8.8 million workers were collecting disability benefits and an average of 82,400 new beneficiaries were joining each month.
-Over the past decade, the number of workers collecting disability insurance has risen by 3.5 million—66 percentage points.
-Of that increase, 1.7 million workers (31 percentage points) came after the recessionbegan.
+By July 2013, fully 8.9 million workers were collecting disability benefits and an average of 77,966 new beneficiaries were joining each month.
+Over the past decade, the number of workers collecting disability insurance has risen by 3.1 million—55 percentage points.

 Americans have not become sicker over the past 10 years.
 Surveys show that Americans’ health has improved.
 Mortality rates have fallen, too.
 Advances in medical technology allow most Americans to live healthier and better lives.
 Nonetheless, disability insurance claims continue to rise.